Proposed DHS Budget Priorities Leave Accountability BehindTweet

 In sum, the proposed DHS budget will create serious problems down the road.
 Its emphasis on the southwestern border will come at the cost of security elsewhere around the country.
 At the same time, its cutting the DHS watchdog’s budget imperils oversight and accountability.

-Christine Ostrosky is an intern with the Project On Government Oversight.
+Christine Ostrosky is the Communications Associate with the Project On Government Oversight.

 Topics: National Security